Ticotico410/ECE285_final_project/README.md

 # ECE285 Final Project
-# Author: Chenbin Yu, Riqian Hu
+## Author: Chenbin Yu, Riqian Hu

 ## Overview

-This repository contains a command-line script (`main.py`) for end-to-end training and evaluation of an enhanced YOLOv8 model on custom datasets (e.g., VisDrone).
-It automates experiment management by organizing checkpoints, detection outputs, metrics, and logs into a consistent `runs/<experiment>` directory.
+This repository contains a command-line script (`main.py`) for end-to-end training and evaluation of an enhanced YOLOv8 model on custom datasets (e.g., VisDrone2019, UAVDT).

 ---